AhaDNS/dns-server-setup/README.md

 ## License

-Unless otherwise specified, all code in this repository is released under the Apache License 2.0.
+Unless otherwise specified, all code in this repository is released under the GNU General Public License v3.0.
 See the [repository's LICENSE file](https://github.com/AhaDNS/dns-server-setup/blob/main/LICENSE) for details.